admindojo/admindojo-website/docs/storage-raid-create-lvl1-ub18.md

 It is worth to check out all available `options` in [mount(8)](https://manpages.ubuntu.com/manpages/cosmic/en/man8/mount.8.html).
 It is always good to lookup options when copying from tutorials or other posts.
 Usually adding only `defaults` is fine(note that defaults are always included by default even if you don't add it.
 It's only needed because the options field can't be empty).

+*/etc/fstab.d/?*

+fstab.d is woth to talk about.
+Usually it's good practice to put additional configuration files in separate x*.d* directories in case they exist.
+But even though a /etc/fstab.d/ directory can exist, a websearch shows that it's not 100% save to use.
+The main reasons are:

+- /etc/fstab has a long history and other tools may only check this file for mounts
+- typically the file only contains a handful of entries
+- systemd provides a modern way to systematically configure many mounts

+Check out this interesting discussion by developers of systemd, mound and libremount: [/etc/fstab.d yes or not](https://lists.gt.net/linux/kernel/1480405)

+> And we don't want to support that in systemd. [...]
+> The gain of features from fstab.d/ vs. the amount of breakage it causes is not worth the trouble.

+So, since the content of /etc/fstab is vital for your system, you probably should just use the good old /etc/fstab file.

 External resources
 - [autofs](https://wiki.archlinux.org/index.php/autofs)
 - [systemd.automount](https://www.freedesktop.org/software/systemd/man/systemd.automount.html)